-If you are re-powering your Boston Whaler[®], you should pay particular attention to the maximum/minimum horsepower and maximum safe engine weight load your Boston Whaler[®] boat is rated for.
-There is a maximum engine weight label located port of the control console (See Figure 1.19.1).
+If you are re-powering your Boston Whaler, you should pay particular attention to the maximum/ minimum horsepower and maximum safe engine weight load your Boston Whaler boat is rated for.
+There is a maximum engine weight label located port of the helm console (See Figure 1.19.1).

-The 280 Outrage is designed for a MAXIMUM outboard engine weight of 1400 LBS (635 kg).
+The 280 Outrage is designed for a MAXIMUM outboard engine weight of 1500 LBS (680 kg).